lucasondel/SpeechDatasets.jl/docs/src/massdataset.md

 MASSDATASET.prepare("data/massdataset", "audiodir", "lang")
 ```
-where `audiodir` is the directory contiaining the MP3 files, "lang" is
+where `audiodir` is the directory containing the MP3 files, "lang" is
 the name of the language of the data without capital (french, basque,
 russian, ...).